-If the complainant reaches the end of the UCEM process and is still not satisfied and wishes to raise the complaint to the Office of the Independent Adjudicator (OIA) this must occur within twelve months of receipt of the 'Completion of Procedures letter'.
+If the complainant at the end of the UCEM process is still not satisfied and wishes to raise the complaint to the Office of the Independent Adjudicator (OIA) this must occur within twelve months of receipt of the 'Completion of Procedures letter'.

 A student should submit their own complaint.
-However, if a student has a disability or other impairment which makes them unable to make their complaint effectively, they can contact the Complaints Officer, by sending an email to complaints@ucem.ac.uk for details on how to appoint a representative.
+In exceptional circumstances, a complaint may be submitted on behalf of a student by a third party who has a personal connection with the student.
+Such a complaint must include signed written authorisation by the student.
 In dealing with the complaint, UCEM may still wish to have direct contact with the student during the investigation process.
 Only in exceptional circumstances can an anonymous complaint be made, and there must be exceptional reasons why the complaint has to be anonymous.
 These should be discussed with the Complaints Officer in the first instance.